-The entry requirement is an upper second-class (2.1) degree classification or higher (an undergraduate degree in a relevant discipline is preferred) and a minimum of 3 months or 60 days related social care experience (related personal experience will be considered but only alongside practice-based experience).
+The entry requirement is an upper second-class (2.1) degree classification or higher and a minimum of 3 months or 60 days related social care experience (related personal experience will be considered but only alongside practice-based experience).
 Equivalence is reviewed for international students.
 Applicants with a 2:2 degree classification may be considered, on a case-by-case basis, if they have further related postgraduate study.
-We also require GCSE Mathematics and English at grade C or an equivalent level two numeracy and literacy qualification.
+We also require GCSE Mathematics and English at grade C or certificated equivalent level two numeracy and literacy qualification.

 If your qualifications differ from those listed here, please contact the the Central Admissions Contact Team, firstname.lastname@example.org, +44(0)121 415 8900 or +44(0)121 414 5488.

 Applicants must confirm prior to interview/offer decision making that they have the ability to use basic IT facilities, including word processing, internet browsing and the use of mail, and be asked to specify how these skills have been obtained.

 Please note that work experience is not considered in lieu of meeting the academic entry requirements.
 You will be required to meet the practice element in addition to meeting the academic criteria.

 A Disabled Person's Guide to Becoming a Health Professional

 The Health and Care Professions Council (HCPC) have produced a document called 'A Disabled Person's Guide to Becoming a Health Professional' for people with a disability or long-term health condition.
 You can obtain a copy of this on the HCPC website